 Dana Hackett joins the board with a wealth of experience as a longtime New Hampshire resident, low income single working parent, and fierce advocate for intersectional justice.
 In the summer of 2020, Dana was one of the five activists arrested at the New Hampshire State House in protest of the passage of the divisive state budget.
 She looks forward to stepping into this new role within Rights & Democracy to help further the mission for collective liberation, justice, and equity for all.

 Alex is the owner-operator of the Poultney-based, Black-owned personal training studio, VT AthletaFit.
 They work as an inclusive personal trainer and serve on boards across the state, where they bring a social justice lens to as many space as possible.
 Additionally, they’re an MBA graduate, trail runner, and parent of three rambunctious elementary/pre-school aged kids.

 Jeetan works as an Employment & Training Counselor with the Association of Africans living in Vermont (AALV, Inc).
 Before this, Jeetan managed and owned Nepali Kitchen of Essex Junction.
 Jeetan has also worked with the UN Sustainable Development Goals project, Spectrum Youth & Family Services, the Burlington Community & Economic Development Office, and served as Commissioner of Burlington’s Parks & Recreation Department.

-Barbara grew up on a small dairy farm in rural Michigan, had a long Telecommunications career, and now owns a small berry farm, Solar Haven Farm LLC.
-Since moving to Vermont in 2008, Barbara has been active on many fronts, where those most impacted are often unable to fight back, including litigating on behalf of a syrup producer, exposing Vermont Gas’ deceptive marketing, advocating for healthcare reform, and fighting to keep rural schools opened.
+Barb has been a member of Rights & Democracy since 2016 and was first elected to the RAD C4 board in 2020.
+She has been active on many fronts, where those most impacted are often unable to fight back, including litigating on behalf of an elderly neighbor, fighting the expansion of the VT gas pipeline and exposing Vermont Gas’ deceptive marketing practices, advocating for healthcare reform, and fighting to keep rural schools opened.